-- When a student encounters difficulties that require attention from other University units, such as Student Counselling & Development, the Students of Concern Committee, the Office of Student Community Relations or Residence Life, necessary information is shared with those unit
+- When a student encounters difficulties that require attention from other University units, such as Student Counselling, Health & Well-being, the Students of Concern Committee, the Office of Student Community Relations or Residence Life, necessary information is shared with those unit

 To protect student information, all university staff receiving information follow York University policies and guidelines, FIPPA (the Freedom of Information and Protection of Privacy Act) and other legal requirements*.